asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 ## Mathematical Preliminary: Schur Complements and Diagonalisation of Partitioned Matrices

-We would like to be able to express the inverse of a partitioned matrix in terms of its partitions.
+We would like to be able to express **the inverse of a partitioned matrix in terms of its partitions**.
 Concretely, let us assume that the partitioned matrix is as follows:

 $$
 M=